Armage/jdr/README.md

 jdr
 ===

-Some php scripts I playing with.
+Some php scripts I'm playing with.
 Tools for rpg.